Table of Contents

 In my astrophotography setup, my telescope and camera combination have an approximately 650mm focal length, which is pretty good for most of the targets I have tried to image.
 It was not possible to capture some targets in one go, so I did several panels using a technique called mosaic.
 I found this was a good technique for the Christmas Tree Nebula and the California Nebula, for example, because the 650mm focal length was too much to get the whole of the nebula into one frame.

-Comparing the Best Focal Length for Deep Space Astrophotography Targets
+Comparing the Best Focal Length for Astrophotography Targets

 The above figures are only rough estimates, and in practice, you may prefer to experiment.
 I have imaged the Pleiades at 150mm and found them to be very small.
 I would like to capture it at about 400 mm, which I think would be perfect.
-In my telescope at 650mm, it just fits, but some of the stars are cut out of the frame, and it would have been nice to include them, although they are beyond the blue nebulosity of the star cluster.
+In my telescope at 650mm, it just fits but some of the stars are cropped off, I wish they could be included as well but the blue nebulosity of the stars is beyond that region of the star cluster.

 Here’s a telescope great for astrophotography: